 Raw and authentic experiences on scared land

-Our open programs are open to students in Years 9, 10 ,11 and 12 and are compatible for the Duke of Edinburgh Awards and the CAS component of the IB.
+Our open programs are open to students in Years 9, 10 ,11, 12 and new school leavers, and are compatible for the Duke of Edinburgh Awards and the CAS component of the IB.

 “This immersion was the most rewarding, eye-opening and enriching thing I have ever done.
 I have learnt so much about the culture, traditions, beliefs and ethics of Indigenous Australia which I believe is so important.
 My life have been changed by this unforgettable experience.” – Year 10 Student, Santa Maria College 2017

 “This was an incredibly transformative experience that allowed me to truly connect with Aboriginal people for the first time.” –Year 11 Student, Shore School 2017

 “It was honestly one of the best experiences of my life; the people I met in the community have made a incredible impact on me and I will remember them forever.” – Year 11 Student, Brigidine College Randwick 2017